zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

     buildout: Develop: /sample-buildout/demo2
     buildout: Installing myapp

-A directory is created in the parts directory for out application files:
+A directory is created in the parts directory for our application files:

     >>> ls('parts')
     d  myapp